 - You can help prevent others from falling victim to the same scam.

 - It costs nothing and requires little effort.

 - It can help take away a feeling you may have of being a powerless victim.

 You can file a complaint about an apartment scam by phone or online.
 To begin, call 1-877-FTC-HELP (1-877-382-4357) or visit the FTC's online Complaint Assistant.

 The FTC will enter your complaint into Consumer Sentinel, it's secure, online database that's accessible to more than 1,500 civil and criminal law enforcement agencies across the United States and abroad.

 The online complaint form is straightforward and shouldn't take long to complete.
 Keep these tips in mind as you work on the form:

-- Don't take long breaks.
-A session with the FTC Complaint Assistant expires after five minutes of inactivity.
+Once you start, you will not be able to take long breaks because a session with the FTC Complaint Assistant expires after five minutes of inactivity.
 You can extend your session by clicking "OK" when an alert message appears on the screen.

 In addition to rental scams, many apartment hunters experience housing discrimination, which can be just as, if not more, unpleasant.

 If you believe the problem you experienced was illegal discrimination, you can consider filing a complaint with the U.S. Department of Housing and Urban Development (HUD), the federal agency with primary responsibility for enforcing the Fair Housing Act.